Short story by Michael Botur

 Frances tugs him to the edge of the road with one hand, pressing a towel against her breasts with the other.

 Certain a truck is coming around the corner to flatten them within seconds, Bill pushes his penis into his wife’s vulva and lets go an involuntary ‘Ohhh!’
 He’s forgotten how she feels like home, how it brings out a deep primal contentment within him.
-Frances’ vagina feels incredible – and he glides in and out so easily!
+Frances’ vagina feels glorious – and he glides in and out so easily!
 Not a drop of lubricant!
 This could well be a tale for the boys at smoko.

 Frances lassos his tongue and pulls his mouth into hers.
 Bill explodes inside her within seconds – it’s the sexy snaking tongue that does it – but they remain in the centre of the road, with Frances’s legs wrapped around his waist until a pair of yellow wolf eyes appear in the distance.
 A truck is really coming, but Frances won’t let him go until she has orgasmed, and she doesn’t orgasm until the truck is less than a hundred metres away and Bill has his fingers around the corners of the towel and is dragging his wife off the road like a sack of flour.